patteg21/pigeon-evals/README.md

 ```

 __TODO:__
-- Seperate the code in the MCP Server from what is in the processing pipeline.
-It currently borrows some things like the VectorDB Client and the SQL client.
-Ideally they would have their own ones due to the composible nature of the pipeline
 - More ways to chunk the document, particularly around some of the markers within the document such as smaller sectional differences, bullet pointed lists, and paragraph level.
 Also adding in more versatility with overlapping, max_chunk_size etc
 - Include more Pydantic models and elmiate mores usages of dictionaries where reasonable for more structured and readble code practices.
 - Move the final parts of utils into more seperated pieces, primarily the typing which should be moved into the evals (since I am using shared typing I have not done so)
 - Expirement with other types of search other than dense-embedding based, using sparse embeddings like TF-IDF or a mixture of both
 - Finish the TOC Parser with the new updated code processing system (legacy code from first processing pipeline)
+- If I had more access to the VectorDB I would also test some of the different sizing of Dimensions for Vectors

 <br>
 <br>